Theater Hall of Fame

 For information on the different activities of the Hall of Fame and a full list of members, go to its official web site.

-The annual result is an induction ceremony in late January, where each new Hall member is presented by another theater veteran, creating a vivid mix of humor, nostalgia and sentiment.
+The annual result is an induction ceremony in late January (as of 2015, in November), where each new Hall member is presented by another theater veteran, creating a mix of humor, nostalgia and sentiment.
 That event as well as the Hall of Fame itself, which also sponsors other educational activities, awards and exhibits, is led by Terry Hodge Taylor, who has been Executive Producer since 1989 and provides all producing, management and fundraising.

-Following are annual lists of recent inductees, with links to published descriptions of the induction ceremonies.
-Note that the class inducted each January is actually that of the year before, when it was elected.
+Following are annual lists of recent inductees, with links to published descriptions of 16 of the past 17 induction ceremonies.
+Note that the class inducted each January was actually that of the year before, when it was elected.
 Note also that some inductions have been posthumous, and some years there are additional inductions, not listed here but included in the published articles, voted by a special veterans’ committee.

 * * *

 2009: Roger Berlind, Jim Dale, Charles Ludlum, Ted Mann, John McMartin, Lynn Redgrave, Stephen Schwartz and Andrew Lloyd Webber.
-CMU’s Stephen Schwartz, 7 others join Theater Hall of Fame
+Full story: CMU’s Stephen Schwartz, 7 others join Theater Hall of Fame

 2007: Harvey Fierstein, Dana Ivey, Peter Shaffer, Joseph Stein, Jack O’Brien, John Cullum, Mel Gussow and Lois Smith.
-Hall of Fame: theater veterans get a night in limelight
+Full story: Hall of Fame: theater veterans get a night in limelight

 2005: Graciela Danielle, Ben Edwards, William Gibson, Peter Hall, John Lithgow, Dorothy Loudon, Sada Thompson and William Ivey Long.
-Theater Hall of Fame inducts Thompson, Lithgow, others
+Full story: Theater Hall of Fame inducts Thompson, Lithgow, others

 2003: Julian Beck & Judith Malina, Jane Greenwood, Madeline Kahn, Kevin Kline, Patricia Neal, Vanessa Redgrave, Peter Stone and Richard Wilbur.
-Theater honors put women in the spotlight
+Full story: Theater honors put women in the spotlight

 2001: Robert Brustein, Alvin Colt, Peter Gennaro, George Grizzard, T. Edward Hambleton, Henry Hewes, Isabelle Stevenson and Charles Strouse.
-Hall of Fame inducts ensemble of stage pioneers among friends
+Full story: Hall of Fame inducts ensemble of stage pioneers among friends

 2000: Mary Alice, Robert Fryer, Athol Fugard, Otis Guernsey, June Havoc, Jon Jory, Nancy Marchand and Liza Minnelli.
-Theater family comes together to celebrate Hall of Fame honorees
+Full story: Theater family comes together to celebrate Hall of Fame honorees

 1999: Gordon Davidson, Hal Holbrook, Kitty Carlisle Hart, Robert Morse, Jerry Orbach, Frances Sternhagen, Tom Stoppard, Teresa Wright.
 [No published account available.]

 1998: Alexander H. Cohen, Charles Durning, Zelda Fichandler, Tom Jones & Harvey Schmidt, Richard Kiley, Ellis Rabb and Robin Wagner.
-Theater Hall of fame inductees reminisce about days of glory, passion
+Full story: Theater Hall of fame inductees reminisce about days of glory, passion